-Request a getaway through SimplyLocal.life for limited time discounted offers, valid from December 1, 2017!
+Request a getaway through SimplyLocal.life for discounted offers!

-Coming from city life in the USA, Akashi made a drastic lifestyle change after being told that she required a blood transfusion.
-The natural healing powers she found in Portland, Jamaica allowed her to cleanse her system.
-Since then, she has been living a proudly natural life as an organic farmer, a chef for 22 years (all-vegan chef for 11 years), and transformation guide on the land on which she was able to heal herself.
+Hostess Akashi made a drastic lifestyle change after being told that she required a blood transfusion.
+The natural healing powers she found on the land of the now guesthouses in Portland, Jamaica allowed her to live a natural life.

-Her goal is to help others discover their power to heal and transform themselves.
 If you’re interested in a visit to the land and/or her 22-day transformation programme to help you reset, please send an email for more information.
-Follow the journi at any of the links below:

 Like the post?
 You can pin these images!